Battle of Sderot: Battle

 At 6:58 AM on 7 October 2023, 40 Hamas gunmen of the Nukhba unit infiltrated the city after breaching the border between Israel and the Gaza Strip, killing civilians and engaging local security forces.
-A total of 53 people were killed: 37 civilians, 11 police officers, 2 firefighters, and 1 IDF soldier, with an additional 2 IDF soldiers killed by rocket fire on Sderot in the days after the infiltration.
+A total of 53 people were killed: 37 civilians, 11 police officers, 2 firefighters, and 1 Israel Defense Forces (IDF) soldier, with an additional 2 IDF soldiers killed by rocket fire on Sderot in the days after the infiltration.
 Of the Hamas fighters, 39 were killed and one was captured.
 A Palestinian man unaffiliated with Hamas also crossed into Sderot from the Gaza Strip to loot and was captured.

 The battle took place amid a rocket barrage on the city.
-Rocket fire against Sderot began with the start of the October 7 Hamas attack on Israel.
+Rocket fire against Sderot began with the start of the October 7 attack on Israel.
 A total of 45 rockets were fired at Sderot on October 7, including 10 within the first 45 minutes.
-Red Alert sirens then sounded.
+Red Color sirens then sounded.
 The city's bomb shelters were fitted with "smart locks" that should have opened automatically with a Red Alert activation, but due to a technical malfunction in the system 11 shelters failed to open.
-After Hamas fighters entered the city, authorities sent residents a text message warning of the threat, but as most of the population was religiously observant, many of those who were keeping the Sabbath, on which religious Jews traditionally do not use electronic devices, did not have their phones with them.
+After Hamas fighters entered the city, authorities sent residents a text message warning of the threat, but as most of the population was religiously observant, many of those who were keeping the Shabbat (Sabbath), on which religious Jews traditionally do not use electronic devices, did not have their phones with them.
 As a result, many residents were walking around the city or praying in synagogues as late as 9:00 AM, when many militants were still in the city.

 The Israel Defense Forces (IDF) unit responsible for the defense of the Sderot sector was the 77th Battalion of the 7th Armored Brigade, which was under the command of the Northern Brigade of the Gaza Division.
 When the Hamas invasion began, these troops focused on engaging militants who had breached the border fence and fighting along access routes and other communities near the border.
 According to the IDF investigation, the soldiers thwarted attacks by many dozens of militants who were attempting to reach Sderot and prevented a larger catastrophe from taking place.
 However, they did not fight inside the city.
 Due to the widespread Hamas attack on numerous areas simultaneously, the Gaza Division's command and control collapsed, preventing soldiers in the area from receiving reports of the infiltration.
 Soldiers did not understand the severity of the situation in the city until seeing footage on social media and in the news.